-There are obvious difficulties in implementing our recommendations on tailor-made contracts, first and foremost the cherished principle of equal treatment among EU members.
+There are obvious difficulties in implementing our recommendations on tailor-made contracts first and foremost the cherished principle of equal treatment among EU members.
 We also keep in mind another problematic issue - difficulty of implementing country-specific solutions.
 This problem could be solved by negotiations carried out in a similar manner to the negotiations on the EU budget perspectives, but political feasibility and tactics are outside the purview of our paper.

-With the model we also arrived to some secondary observations.
-In Appendix IV we show that it would increase the level of necessary rewards if coordination between North and South was improved (coordination of fiscal policies, stronger common market and interlinkages of economies).
-In a way economic integration may provoke some group of countries to perform even more expansionary policy than they would perform without integration.
-The closer will be economies brought together, the more incentives shall be given them to keep their public finance in track.
+With the model we also arrived at some secondary observations.
+We show that it would increase the level of necessary rewards if coordination between North and South was improved (coordination of fiscal policies, stronger common market and inter-linkages of economies).
+In a way economic integration may incite some groups of countries to perform even more expansionary policy than they would perform without integration.
+Member States with common political and economic goals will prefer building coalitions against the EC, as it has happened several times with some EMU Member States obtaining an extra waiver from the Excessive

+Deficit Procedure.
+Thus, the stronger the bilateralism, the more incentives shall be given to Member States to keep their public finance in track.